Conversations With Tom Petty…what a great read!

 The album was produced by The Electric Light Orchestra’s Jeff Lynne, and of course Tom loved it.
 When it was released later in 1987 (November), it went Platinum and had two hit singles, “Got My Mind Set On You” (#1 on the Hot 100) and “When We Was Fab” (#2 on the Rock chart).

-Shortly after that (still in 1987), there was another chance meeting.
-This time, Tom and his daughter, Adria, we’re out Christmas shopping and decided to stop at a restaurant.
+Shortly after Tom & Jeff first got together in 1987, there was another chance meeting.
+Tom and his daughter (Adria) we’re out Christmas shopping and decided to stop at a restaurant.
 After they we’re seated, the waiter told Tom that someone in the restaurant had asked to see him.
 Tom and Adria were escorted to a room and found George Harrison and Jeff Lynne.
 George had just been asking Jeff for Tom’s number, because he wanted to visit with him.
 George followed Tom to his house.
 They hung out all afternoon, laughing and playing guitars.

 All of these friendships…Tom Petty, George Harrison, Bob Dylan, and Jeff Lynne led to The Traveling Wilburys in 1988.